-One of the most common issues that cause Porsche engine noise for about 5 to 10 seconds on startup is a weak timing chain tensioner that is not maintaining hydraulic pressure when the engine is turned off and parked for an extended time.
+One of the most common issues that cause Porsche engine noise for about five to ten seconds during startup is a weak timing chain tensioner that does not maintain hydraulic pressure when the engine is turned off and parked for an extended period.

 - Engine rattle noise at startup

 - Record the timing marks before you start work.

 - Verify timing marks before starting the engine.

 - After you replace each tensioner, crank the engine by hand two full revolutions before you start it.